certipy.py

 # Find all certs

-certipy find -u user@domain.com -p '' -debug
+certipy -debug find -u user@domain.com -p ''

-# Find all VULNERABLE certs
+# Find all VULNERABLE (and enabled!) certs

 # Abuse ESC1